 - S. intercalatum occurs in 10 countries in the rainforest areas of central Africa.

-- S. mansoni is found in over 52 countries in Africa, the Caribbean and the Middle East, and in Brazil, Venezuela and Suriname (it is the only species in Latin America).
+- S. mansoni is found in Africa, the Caribbean and the Middle East, and in Brazil, Venezuela and Suriname (it is the only species in Latin America).

 - S. japonicum is found in China, Indonesia and the Philippines.

 - S. mekongi is prevalent in several districts of Cambodia and the Lao People's Democratic Republic.

 Schistosomiasis has been successfully eliminated in Japan and Tunisia.
 Morocco and some Caribbean Islands countries have made significant progress on controlling the disease while Brazil, China and Egypt are taking steps towards elimination of the disease.
 Schistosomiasis is more rampant in poor rural communities, especially places where fishing and agricultural activities are dominant.